jbienz/ReGlass/README.md

 # ReGlass
-ReGlass is a ReShade FX shader that enables 3D screenshots for [Looking Glass Portrait](https://lookingglassfactory.com/portrait).
+ReGlass is a ReShade FX shader that enables 3D screenshots and video capture for [Looking Glass Portrait](https://lookingglassfactory.com/portrait).

 [![](Doc/Images/VideoPreview.png)](https://youtu.be/YKgHC-UgFOY)
 [Watch the video](https://youtu.be/YKgHC-UgFOY)

+# How does it work?
+ReGlass draws the game with color on one side and depth on the other.
+If a screenshot is taken or a video captured, it can be imported into [HoloPlay Studio](https://docs.lookingglassfactory.com/3d-viewers/holoplay-studio) as a [RGB-D Photo or Video](https://docs.lookingglassfactory.com/3d-viewers/holoplay-studio/rgbd-photo-video).

+**NOTE:** When taking screenshots or capturing video, don't use screenshot or capture facilities built into the game.
+This is because the game isn't aware of ReShade and won't include the depth information.
+Instead, you can use the screenshot feature in ReShade (usually PrintScreen) or external tools like the Windows Game Bar (Win + G) or NVIDIA Overlay (Alt + Z).

 ## Why ReShade?
 There are several reasons why I chose [ReShade](https://reshade.me):

 - ReShade works with a *massive* [list of games](https://reshade.me/compatibility), and more than 500 of them support depth.